intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Grpc.Proxy/README.md

 };
 ```

-Note that per-call implementation requires that SSL/TLS authentication is already in place at the channel level.
+Note that per-call authentication requires that SSL/TLS authentication is already in place at the channel level.

 # Adding Extension Feature Support